 Trace Sampling and Auto-Derived RED Metrics

-If you have instrumented your application with a Wavefront observability SDK, Wavefront always derives the RED metrics before any sampling is performed.
+If you have instrumented your application with a Wavefront observability SDK, Wavefront derives the RED metrics from 100% of the generated spans, before any sampling is performed.
 This is true when the sampling is performed by the SDK or when the sampling is performed by a Wavefront proxy.
-Consequently, Wavefront derives the RED metrics from a complete set of generated spans, so the metrics provide a highly accurate picture of your application’s behavior.
+Consequently, the RED metrics provide a highly accurate picture of your application’s behavior.
 However, if you click through a chart to inspect a particular trace, you might discover that the trace has not actually been ingested in Wavefront.
 You can consider configuring a less restrictive sampling strategy.

 If you have instrumented your application using a 3rd party distributed tracing system, Wavefront derives the RED metrics after sampling has occurred.
 The Wavefront proxy receives only a subset of the generated spans, and the auto-derived RED metrics will reflect just that subset.
 See Trace Sampling and RED Metrics from an Integration.